All language testing should be completed before the beginning of the semester.

 Placement in the appropriate course will help you make the most of your learning experience.
-Language testing information for French is available on the CLA Language Testing website.
-For further questions regarding what classes to register for, please contact the appropriate person below.

 For credit transfer to the University of Minnesota, please contact your college advising office.
 For upper division credit transfer (3xxx-level courses) towards a minor or major, contact the main office (French) firstname.lastname@example.org or Susanna Ferlito (Italian) email@example.com.

 To use credits earned at another institution in the United States or internationally (including study abroad programs) toward your major or minor, you must complete procedures at both college and department levels:

 1. At the college level, you must make arrangements for the credits to appear on your University of Minnesota transcript.

 2. At the department level, you must see the program advisor to request that transfer courses be used as the equivalent of major or minor requirements.
 You should arrange a meeting with the appropriate adviser as soon as possible after the outside courses appear on your U of M transcript.

 French Studies and French & Italian Studies Advisor

 Dir. of Undergraduate Studies (Italian)